freecores/xgate/README.txt

 Jan 11,2010
 RTL - 85% done -- Fix error in Zero Flag calculation for ADC and SBC instructions Fix Error in loading R2 durning cpu_state == BOOT_3.
-  THere is a bug in DEBUG mode that is sensitive to number of preceding instructions and wait states that needs to be resolved.
+  There is a bug in DEBUG mode that is sensitive to number of preceding instructions and wait states that needs to be resolved.

 Updates to testbench --